Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/subdividing/knife_subdivide.rst

    | Panel:    :menuselection:`Tool Shelf --> Tools --> Mesh Tools --> Add: Knife/Select`
    | Hotkey:   :kbd:`K` or :kbd:`Shift-K`

-The knife tool can be used to interactively subdivide (cut up) geometry by drawing lines or closed loops to create holes.
+The Knife tool can be used to interactively subdivides (cuts up) geometry by drawing lines or closed loops to create holes.